The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 \subsection{Superconducting Magnetic Bearing}

 The CHWP employs a 550~mm diameter superconducting magnetic bearing. \cite{Sakurai2020} While SMBs have been demonstrated in other CHWP systems for CMB observations,\cite{matsumura_phd, klein_cryogenic_2011, johnson_large-diameter_2017, Sakurai2018a, HillPB2bCHWP2020} the SO SMB is the largest of its kind developed to date.
 The SMB is composed of a permanent ring magnet on the rotor and a ring of 61 or 53 disks of yttrium barium copper oxide\footnote{Can Superconductors, CSYL-28 \url{https://www.can-superconductors.com/}} (YBCO) epoxied into an aluminum holder on the stator.
+The number of YBCO disks is different in two versions of SMBs to make the total levitation force similar, because the levitation force per one YBCO disk is different in two versions.
 YBCO is a type II superconductor with transition temperature of $\sim$ 90~K, below which the magnetic flux of the rotor is pinned in flux vortices in the disks, resulting in the loss of all but the rotational degree of freedom.
 The ring magnet of 550~mm inner diameter was manufactured by Shin-Etsu Chemical\footnote{Shin-Etsu Chemical Co., Ltd., \url{https://www.shinetsu.co.jp/en/}} and consists of 32 segments of neodymium (NdFeB; N52) fixed in a G10 enclosure.
 Care was taken in assembly to minimize gaps between the segments in order to maintain an azimuthally symmetric field.
-The friction and stability of this bearing was previously characterized in \citet{Sakurai2020} The optimization of the SMB design and its vibration performance are discussed in Sec. \ref{perf-vib}.
+The number of YBCO disks and the magnet segments that make up the SMB are important design parameters, and making them relatively prime is critical to minimize vibration.
+This optimization of the SMB design and its vibration performance are discussed in Sec~\ref{perf-vib}.
+The friction and stability of this bearing was previously characterized in \citet{Sakurai2020}